blakeyoder/thwack/README.md

 thwack.addEventListener('request', callback);
 ```

+> Note that callbacks can be `async` allowing you to defer Thwack so that you might, for example, go out and fetch data a different URL before proceeding.

 ### The `response` event

 The event is fired _after_ the HTTP headers are received, but _before_ the body is streamed and parsed.
 Listeners will receive a `ThwackResponseEvent` object with a `thwackResponse` key set to the response.